SanaChinaliyeva/redgadget.github.io/_posts/2013-12-28-introducing-red-gadget.md

 published: true
 ---

-Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
-It's based on [Poole](http://getpoole.com), the Jekyll butler.
+Red Gadget is a tech blog for updates about all the new gadgets in market and their reviews from recognized tech people.

-### Built on Poole
+### Technology changes everyday

 Poole is the Jekyll Butler, serving as an upstanding and effective foundation for Jekyll themes by [@mdo](https://twitter.com/mdo).
 Poole, and every theme built on it (like Hyde here) includes the following: